Dark matter: an efficient catalyst for intermediate-mass-ratio-inspiral events: Introduction

-{\it Introduction.} The cosmological and astrophysical observations have provided reliable evidences for the existence of dark matter(DM), and the distributions of DM is of great interest.
-Navarro, Frenk and White first pointed out a universal density profile for DM halos called NFW profile\cite{I1}.
-Gondolo and Silk suggested in \cite{I2} that the adiabatic growth of a supermassive black hole(SMBHs) with a mass $M\sim10^{6-9}M_\odot$ at the center of a galaxy can create a high density cusp of DM called the DM "spike".
-Subsequent studies showed that some events such as merges of host galaxies, off-center formation of the seed BH, and scattering of dark matter particles by surrounding stars can make the DM spike weakened\cite{I3,I4,I5,I6}.
-On the other hand, the intermediate-massive black hole(IMBH) with a mass $M\sim 10^{3-5}M_\odot$ may have a DM minispike as it is less likely to experience a major merger in the past\cite{I7,I8}.
-Especially, the spin of IMBH can actually enhance the spike \cite{Ferrer17}.
+Cosmological and astrophysical observations have provided reliable evidence for the existence of dark matter (DM).
+It is important to understand the distribution of DM in different astrophysical systems. \citet{I1} first pointed out a universal density profile for DM halos called the NFW profile. \citet{I2} suggested that the adiabatic growth of a supermassive black hole (SMBHs) with a mass $M\sim10^{6-9}M_\odot$ at the center of a galaxy can create a high density cusp of DM called the DM "spike."
+However, the DM spikes could be removed by astrophysical processes such as galaxy mergers, formation of off-centered seed BHs, and scattering with the surrounding stars \citep{I3,I4,I5,I6}.

-IMBHs may exist at the centers of globular clusters(GCs) or small galaxies.
-Although the formation of IMBHs is still inconclusive, there is an increasing amount of favourable evidence that suggest they should exist.
-The most well-known evidence is the ultra-luminous X-ray sources\cite{I9}.
-However, the indisputable proof of the existence of the IMBH is not achieved as the detection of the innermost stellar kinematics of GCs or small galaxies is very difficult to resolve.